-Neurodiverse people put up with discrimination, both subtle and otherwise, constantly.
-So much, in fact, that a lot of us don’t even realize that it’s happening, and we end up being the ones to apologize when we’re the ones suffering from prejudice.
+Neurodivergent people put up with discrimination, both subtle and otherwise, constantly.
+So much, in fact, that a lot of us don’t even realize it’s happening, and we end up being the ones to apologize when we’re the ones suffering from prejudice.

 Hardly anyone would say that they hate neurodiverse people.
 It’s just like hardly anyone would say they’re racist, but it doesn’t stop them from doing/saying racist things.
-With neurodiversity, others don’t really understand what it is or what it looks like, so they end up punishing and demeaning us, even on an institutional level, for behavior we can’t easily control, or can’t control at all.
+When people see neurodivergence they don’t really understand what it is, so they end up punishing and demeaning us – on a personal & institutional level – for behavior we can’t easily control, or can’t control at all.
 They’re discriminating against us for being who we are.

 Unfortunately, in the case of those who know us well, these triggers become a really good way to intentionally or subliminally manipulate and abuse us.
 They say or do something they know will set us off, and then point to us and say, “See?
 She’s the bad one.”

-Neurodiverse people can be hard for others to love.
+Neurodivergent people can be hard for others to love.
 We get rejected and isolated, some of us on a daily basis, sometimes in just about every interaction.
-This contributes to the progression of our illness, and becomes sort of a feedback loop.
+This contributes to our anxiety/depression/paranoia/you name it, and becomes sort of a feedback loop.
 What neurotypical people don’t realize is that y’all are just the same as us.
 We’re no more threatening, toxic, or hard to deal with than you are, on average, though there are jerkwipes on both sides of the line.
 We’re just different.
 We express our emotions differently, because our emotions can take us over more powerfully than they do neurotypical people, but that doesn’t mean we’re dangerous.
 It just means y’all have to give us a minute, and we’ll be back with you shortly.